rjuang/flstudio-arturia-keylab-mk2/README.md

 - Figure out how to add a new instrument to the channel rack
 - Figure out if there's a way to manually label the params and display the believed value (or retrieve one).
 - Figure out how to detect when bank button is pressed (maybe retrieve the midi led status of the light on refresh ?)
+- A HOWTO page and video snippets on doing different things to showcase the different features.

 ## Known Issues
 - When creating a new pattern when a punch-in/punch-out selection exists, the result seems to be shifted by 1 bar.